TanishqDsharma/SovrynNode-on-Akash/README.md

 #  Containerizing Your Application:

-Now,To deploy our application on Akash, we need to first containerize it.
+Now,To Run your Sovryn Node  on Akash, we need to first containerize it.
 To containerize your application follow the below steps:

 <b>To containerize your application follow the below steps:</b>
 * Inside your Application Directory <b>"Create a DockerFile"</b>